fallen-icarus/cardano-swaps/README.md

 3. All datums must be inline datums of a price.
 4. All datums must match the price passed with the redeemer (this is for more efficient checks).
 5. All transaction outputs must either go to the originating swap address or the swap owner's address.
+6. The beacon is not removed from the swap address.
-6. No reference script utxos are updated.
+7. No reference script utxos are updated.

 The last requirement might seem strange but this is to minimize transaction fees.
 The `Swap` redeemer ensures no reference script utxos are consumed so there is no risk in leaving the datum attached to reference script utxos alone.